tensorforce/tensorforce/README.rst

    combination method will work best, but a number of papers showcasing different approaches have been accepted to ICLR 2017.
 3. A multi/sub-task API.
 An important topic in current research is to decompose larger tasks into a hierarchy of subtasks/auxiliary goals.
-Implementing this in an easily configurable way for end-users will not be trivial and it might us take some time to get it right.
+Implementing new approaches in an easily configurable way for end-users will not be trivial and it might us take some time to get to it.
 4. Transfer learning architectures (e.g. progressive neural networks, pathnet, ..).
 5. RL serving components.
 TensorFlow serving can serve trained models but is not suitable to manage RL lifecycles.